Mara-Li/obsidian-simple-colored-folder/README.md

 ## 🎨 Configuration

 In the plugin settings, you can customize :
+- Export to a css snippets (instead of inject into the DOM)
+- Default colors (when creating new folders)
 - Folder name prefix for CSS varaible
 - Custom CSS templates
 - Custom style settings template